Startdust2/algalert/README.md

-Title: Algalert codes and data
-Code and Data for: AlgAlert: A Two-Level Approach for Algae Bloom Prediction using Deep Learning
+Code and Data for AlgAlert: A Two-Level Approach for Algae Bloom Prediction using Deep Learning

 Description:

 This repository contains the code, data, and supplementary materials for the publication:
 "AlgAlert: A Two-Level Approach for Algae Bloom Prediction using Deep Learning", accepted in the journal of Ecological informatics.